Bungalow Extension Complete Guide – How to Extend a Single-Storey Bungalow

 You could also consider SIPs (structural insulated panels) for your roof and walls, which will provide very good thermal performance and potentially lessen the work required to support the new roof.
 Discuss these options with your designer and structural engineer as you embark on your project to see which is the best option for your design, budget and construction timeline.

 Many existing bungalows are older properties that look tired and dilapidated, so think about ways to improve the look of your house.
-Whether you are extending out or going upwards, the join from new to old construction will be very apparent, so I would suggest looking at a distinct change in material or even adding new cladding to some of the original building.
+Whether you are undertaking a bungalow extension to expand outwards or upwards, the join from new to old construction will be very apparent, so I would suggest looking at a distinct change in material or even adding new cladding material to some of the original building.

 You could even consider externally insulating the existing walls; some of our most successful conversions use a render or timber cladding to cover unsightly brickwork, making the whole property look fresh.